vavaidya/taxi-trajectory-analysis/README.md

 ## LEARNINGS
 * On trying different computation heavy models like Random Forest, gradient boosting the linear regression actually outperformed in terms of R-squared and was computationally way cheaper.
 * Also, the ease of interpretibility of the regression coefficients in a set up like this was priceless
+* Plotting interactive heatmaps and routemaps using the folium and rasterio libraries on Python

 ## REPOSITORY DETAILS
 [Link to Kaggle dataset](https://www.kaggle.com/crailtap/taxi-trajectory)